KambizKalhor/Reproducible_Data_Analysis/HomeWork_3/hmk_03.md

 5. Explain what the following code does.
 It may be helpful to reference the answer to the previous question:

+    We can see vector recycling, when we perform some kind of operations like addition, subtraction, etc. on two vectors of unequal length.
-    again it’s not convincing for me when you can write it in more easy to understand form like:
+    The vector with a small length will be repeated as long as the operation completes on the longer vector. again it’s not convincing for me when you can write it in more easy to understand form like:

     c(1, 5, 9) + c(3, 3, 3)

-    My personal preference is for programming languages that have fewer surprises and fewer rules.

 ``` r
 c(1, 5, 9) + 3